American family of kidnapped Libyan politician pleads for her return

 “Enforced disappearance, unlawful arrest and abduction based on political views or affiliations constitute a serious blow to the rule of law and blatant violations of international humanitarian and human rights law,” the U.N. said in a statement, calling on local authorities to investigate.
 “Silencing the voices of women in decision-making position will not be tolerated.”

-Seham Sergiwa has long been an outspoken advocate for women’s rights, calling for action against widespread rape being carried out as an instrument of war, explained Nicole Sergiwa, the politician’s niece who lives in Chicago, Illinois.
-She became involved in politics hoping to steer the country in a more progressive and peaceful direction.
+Seham Sergiwa has long been an outspoken advocate for women’s rights, calling for action against widespread rape being carried out as an instrument of war, explained Nicole Sergiwa, the politician’s niece who lives in Chicago.
+Her aunt became involved in politics hoping to steer the country in a more progressive and peaceful direction.

 “She is a face for women in Libya, a face for democracy and if she’s not there for people to look up to, then that is a dark day.”